ProtagonistsWasTaken/crypto-versus/README.md

 #### Invalid length (400)

-This response is the result of a username or password with an length over 30 or under 1
+This response is the result of a username or password with a length over 30 or under 1

 ##### Body